 Create a form

 Acumbamail has a system that allows you to create and integrate subscription forms so that your customers can subscribe directly to your Acumbamail lists.
-You can integrate these forms into your website, create a public link to share, or insert them directly into a landing page.
+You can embed these forms on your website, create a public link to share, or embed them directly on a landing page.

 In this article